 In an actual exchange of gunfire, the heart rate goes up, palms start sweating, the mouth goes dry, hearing is distorted, tunnel vision often occurs, fine motor skills decrease, thought processes slow down, and officers can get the shakes because they are operating on adrenaline.
 The only way to combat and reduce the natural ‘fight and flight’ response is to train, train, train to develop muscle memory.

-Thanks to Rick McMahan, a special agent with Alcohol, Tobacco, Firearms and Explosives, who has been an instructor at the Writer’s Police Academy each September for several years.
+Thanks to Rick McMahan, a special agent with Alcohol, Tobacco, Firearms and Explosives, an instructor at the Writers’ Police Academy conferences for several years.
 His classes have been an invaluable source of information.

 Additional information from www.PoliceOne.com